rcalix1/GBstudio/README.md

 # Galactic Backwater Media

-Research on content and interaction, Click and ad bitting.
+Research on content and interaction, click and ad bidding.

 ## Galactic Backwater Studio